 You may have noticed that in the Join definition panels there is a Table Alias field.

-In the Where condition example above you can see that the alias "Table3" was used to qualify Column "WhatToDo".
-In this case it was unnecessary; however, if you were referencing the column "Comment" (which appears in multiple tables that are joined) then you must qualify the Column name with the Table Alias otherwise you will encounter a runtime error similar to:
+In the Where condition example above you can see that the alias "ActionTable" was used to qualify column "WhatToDo".
+In this case it was unnecessary; however, if you were referencing the column "Comment" (which appears in multiple tables that are joined) then you must qualify the column name with the Table Alias otherwise you will encounter a runtime error similar to:

 Note: If you qualify a column name then you must use the Table Alias value.
 Do not qualify using the actual database, schema or table names as qualifiers (if different to the Alias) because this would likely result in an error at run time.

-You access a Table's Default Join by selecting the Table (such as in the Project Explorer tree) and then opening the Masking tab.
+A table's Default Join is accessed by selecting the table (such as in the Project Explorer tree) and then opening the Masking tab.